zuozhenggh/learning-library/data-management-library/oci-di/integration-tasks/integration-tasks.md

 ![](./images/expression-conditions.png " ")

 35. The new expression is now listed in the **Expression operator**.
-You can add as many expressions as you want.
+You can add as many expressions as you want. *Note: Be sure to save often during design time!*
 ![](./images/final-expression.png " ")

 36. After you apply filters and transformations, you can join the source data entities using a unique customer identifier, and then load the data into a target data entity.